moliver28/research-handbook/content/handbook/legal/legalops/_index.md

 #### Types of Expenditures
 - Growth & Development: Team members can review the [Growth & Development Program](https://handbook.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#growth-and-development-fund-eligibility) and review various options available to GitLab team members._Note: The program would not cover costs associated with travel & expenses, which would be allocated to the LACA budget._
 - Event / Conferences: Team members may wish to attend applicable events / conferences where they can learn more about a specific subject.
-Team members must complete the LACA Expenditure Request Issue Template and supply the necessary information.
+Team members must complete the LACA Expenditure Request Issue Template and supply the necessary information. (_Note: Team members attending events / conferences are expected to share materials and insight with others within LACA (and GitLab)._)
 - Tools / Software: For requests related to new tools / software, a LACA Expenditure Request Issue Template is required.

 #### Expenditure Process Overview